experimaestro/experimaestro-ir/docs/source/letor/index.rst

 Learning to rank is handled by various classes :

-- the learner is the main class that runs
+- the learner is the main class that runs the full process
--
+- trainers that iterate over batches of data

 The main class is the Learner task.